Join us for an enjoyable afternoon featuring four new plays at the New Ideas Festival 2013 hosted at the Alumnae Theatre.

 Members are responsible for purchasing their own tickets directly from the theatre.

 SEATING ARRANGEMENTS: Seating is unreserved so members will enter the theatre and sit together as a group.

 Meet Amy at 1:30 p.m. in the lineup to enter the Studio seating area upstairs.
 She is short and will be wearing a red Beijing 2008 Olympics cap.
 If you arrive late, look for Amy’s red cap in the theatre.

-AFTER THE SHOW: If members are interested, the group will go for a snack to Betty's, a nearby pub, at 240 King Street East Toronto.
+AFTER THE SHOW: If members are interested, the group will go for refreshment to Bistro 243, a quiet, pleasant cafe at 234 King Street East with a reasonably-pricedmenu.